Applications for Surface Water Rights and Ownership Changes

 Temporary Permits are typically issued to use surface water for a short period of time.

-- 10 Acre-feet or Less and One Calendar Year or Less (TCEQ-20425) or Depending on the location of your proposed diversion, these temporary water use applications are processed by either the TCEQ Regional Offices or the Watermaster office for your area.
+- 10 Acre-feet or Less and One Calendar Year or Less (TCEQ-20425) Word or PDF Depending on the location of your proposed diversion, these temporary water use applications are processed by either the TCEQ Regional Offices or the Watermaster office for your area.

 Application to Transfer Ownership of a Water Right